Matching methods for truncation by death problems: Introduction

-The practical use of SACE has been criticized \citep{robins1986new,stensrud2020conditional} because the underlying subpopulation for which the SACE is relevant can be an irregular subset of the population and because identification of the SACE relies on unfalsifiable assumptions.
-A recent alternative \citep{stensrud2020conditional} extended the separable effect paradigm \citep{stensrud2020separable} to the truncation by death problem.
-Their proposed estimands, termed \textit{conditional separable effects} (CSEs), consider, loosely speaking and under certain conditions, a mechanistic separation of the treatment to the component affecting survival and the component affecting the outcome.
-Interestingly, these effects can be identified even in a trial that only includes the original treatment, without its mechanistic separation, under assumptions that are not testable from that trial, but, unlike the assumptions needed for SACE identification, can be falsified by a carefully-designed future trial.
+The practical use of SACE has been criticized because the underlying subpopulation for which the SACE is relevant can be an irregular subset of the population and because identification of the SACE relies on unfalsifiable assumptions \citep{robins1986new,stensrud2022conditional}.
+The approach of \textit{conditional separable effects} (CSEs) \citep{stensrud2022separable}, which is applicable to a setting more general than truncation by death, can be used as an alternative to the SACE.
+In the truncation by death setting, CSEs consider a mechanistic separation of the treatment to the component affecting survival and the component affecting the outcome.
+Interestingly, these effects can be identified even in a trial that only includes the original treatment, without its mechanistic separation.

-Nevertheless, in practice, while researchers across a variety of disciplines increasingly recognize the invalidity of the aforementioned naive approaches \citep{mcconnell2008truncation,colantuoni2018statistical,koenen2017post}, the novel methods and theory developed by causal inference researchers for truncation by death are not yet fully implemented in practice.
+Nevertheless, in practice, while researchers across a variety of disciplines increasingly recognize the invalidity of the aforementioned naive approaches \citep{mcconnell2008truncation,colantuoni2018statistical}, the novel methods and theory developed by causal inference researchers for truncation by death are not yet fully implemented in practice.
 Therefore, methods that are intuitive, simple to use, and with clear practical guidelines are of need.
-The recent ICH E9 addendum on estimands and sensitivity analysis in clinical trials \citep{ICH} highlighted the importance of considering intercurrent events, including truncation by death, when designing and analyzing RCTs.
-These considerations include, among other issues, the target estimand for defining treatment effect, and a laid out sensitivity analysis approach for the different assumptions.

-In this paper, we propose to exploit the power and flexibility of matching procedures for estimation of SACE or CSEs.
-Traditionally, matching has been used to adjust for pre-treatment differences in observed covariates between the treated and untreated groups in observational studies \citep{stuart2010matching,rosenbaum2011observational,dehejia1999causal,dehejia2002propensity,abadie2006large,ho2007matching,abadie2020robust}.
+The goal of this paper is to introduce matching procedures to analyses targeting the SACE or the CSEs.
+Traditionally, matching has been used to adjust for pre-treatment differences in observed covariates between the treated and untreated groups in observational studies \citep{stuart2010matching,rosenbaum2011observational,dehejia1999causal,dehejia2002propensity,ho2007matching}.
 Here, we propose to use matching to restore the balance originally achieved by randomization, and broken by the differential survival.
-We show that careful consideration of the variables matched upon leads to a flexible framework for SACE or CSEs estimation.